mzac/gitlab-icinga2-ci-cd/README.md

   * Done!
 This makes verifying and deploying a lot faster :smiley:
     * https://github.com/mzac/icinga2-check-config/blob/master/Dockerfile
     * https://github.com/mzac/icinga2-push-config/blob/master/Dockerfile
+    * Note: you can still use the debian image .gitlab-ci.yml if you prefer: https://github.com/mzac/gitlab-icinga2-ci-cd/blob/master/gitlab-ci.yml.debian-image
 * Improve on the script that runs on the Icinga2 server for better error checking
 * Add Icingaweb2 screenshots to show what is happening